 When evaluating technologies, consider two axes:

 Mature, safe technologies (HTML, CSS, server-rendered pages) are boring but reliable.
 Immature, risky technologies (the latest JS framework) are exciting but may not survive.
-For production systems, boring is a feature.
+For production systems, especially those meant to be long-lived, a boring, mature, and stable solution is critical.

 | Concept | Key Takeaway |